jmofyi/pastorjeremiah/_posts/2019-02-22-starting-a-church-is-the-adventure-of-a-lifetime.md

 ---
-title: STARTING A CHURCH IS THE ADVENTURE OF A LIFETIME
+title: Starting A Church Is The Adventure Of A Lifetime
-description: a little about me and what God has called me to do
+description: A little about me and what God has called me to do.
 image: ''
 tags:
 - being called